NeoGeographyToolkit/StereoPipeline/docs/examples/rig.rst

         --export_to_voxblox                               \
         --out_dir rig_out

 The previously found camera poses are read in.
-They are registered to world coordinates.
+They are registered to world coordinates (this is optional).
 For that, the four corners of a square with known dimensions visible in a couple of images were picked at control points in ``Hugin`` (https://hugin.sourceforge.io/) and saved to ``control_points.pto``, and the corresponding measurements of their coordinates were saved in ``xyz.txt``.
 See :numref:`rig_calibrator_registration` for more details.

 The ``nav_cam`` camera is chosen to be the reference sensor in the rig configuration.
 Its poses are allowed to float, that is, to be